/

 This article was originally published on Dec 04, 2020

 Brianna Bell is a Canadian journalist covering high-control religion, parenting and more.
 Her work has appeared in The New York Times, The Washington Post, The Globe and Mail, The Guardian.
-Brianna is currently working on a memoir.
+Brianna’s memoir, God Lover, will be released by Dundurn Press in 2027.

 Advertisement